oroinc/platform/UPGRADE-1.9.md

 ####SecurityBundle
 - `Oro\Bundle\SecurityBundle\Owner\OwnerTreeInterface` is changed.
 New method `buildTree` added (due to performance issues).
 It should be called once after all `addDeepEntity` calls.
 See [OwnerTreeProvider](./src/Oro/Bundle/SecurityBundle/Owner/OwnerTreeProvider.php) method `fillTree`.
 Implementation example [OwnerTree](./src/Oro/Bundle/SecurityBundle/Owner/OwnerTree.php).

+####WorklfowBundle
+ - Class `Oro\Bundle\WorkflowBundle\Model\WorkflowManager` now have method `massTransit` to perform several transition in one transaction, can be used to improve workflow performance